Who can petition the Parliament

 Petitions are a way to ask the Parliament to do something.
 Any person or organisation can submit a petition: you do not have to be a certain age or live in Scotland.
 MSPs cannot submit a petition but they can support them.

-There are rules about what you can petition the Parliament about, and what information you have to give for your petition to be looked at by the Public Petitions Committee.
+There are rules about what you can petition the Parliament about, and what information you have to give for your petition to be looked at by the Citizen Participation and Public Petitions Committee.

 Find out more

 Petitions to the Parliament must be about something that is:

 Petitions cannot ask the Scottish Parliament to get involved in a:

 - decision that should be taken by another organisation